HerrPhil/Puzzles-CountNonDivisible/README.md

 There are more details on wikipedia:

 - for the Seive of Eratosthenes [here](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
-- for factorization [here](https://en.wikipedia.org/wiki/Factorization); we are interested in interested in integer factorization
+- for factorization [here](https://en.wikipedia.org/wiki/Factorization); we are interested in integer factorization

 (more to come...)